Dr Joseph Ward

 -

-My approach to teaching is focused on the development of critical, active learners who are able to co-constitute knowledge in the classroom.
-This is underpinned by the philosophies of democratic education and critical pedagogy, areas in which I am interested both academically and practically.
-I hold an Associate Fellowship of the Higher Education Academy, and am currently in the process of completing Fellowship accreditation.
+I aim to develop critical, active learners who are able to co-constitute knowledge in the classroom.
+This approach is underpinned by the philosophies of democratic education and critical pedagogy, areas in which I am interested both academically and practically.
+I was awarded a Fellowship of the Higher Education Academy in 2024.